nelsonjchen/op-replay-clipper/README.md

 Show the bad and the good of openpilot!
 Very useful for [making outstanding bug reports](https://github.com/commaai/openpilot/wiki/FAQ#how-do-i-report-a-bug) or [posting UI video in interesting situations on X](https://twitter.com/yassineyousfi_/status/1590473942439198720)!

+## Platforms

+The replay clipper is packaged to run on two platforms for ease of use:

+- [Replicate][replicate] (Not free, cheap!
+But very fast and the UI is easy to use.)
+- [GitHub Codespaces][ghcs] (Free!
+But slow.)

+[Alternatively, you can also run this setup on your own machine.
+It is quite a bit more complicated but can grant you more power and speed via more CPU or use of a GPU if you desire.](#self-running)

-Give this project a test with [GitHub Codespaces](https://github.com/codespaces) if you haven't already!
+Give this project a test with [Replicate](https://replicate.com/nelsonjchen/op-replay-clipper) or [GitHub Codespaces](https://github.com/codespaces) if you haven't already!

-* Prior GitHub Codespaces experience is not needed!
+### Common to Replicate and GitHub Codespaces

+* Setup is fast.
+You can go from nothing to rendering and developing a clip within two minutes.
+* You don't need a comma prime or lite subscription.
+* You don't need to install anything on your computer!
 * You don't need an existing openpilot development environment setup!
-* You don't need to install anything on your computer!
-* You just need a free GitHub account.
+* You need a GitHub account to use GitHub Codespaces *and* Replicate as Replicate uses GitHub for authentication.

+### Replicate

+* The GUI is really easy to use compared to GitHub Codespaces.
+* Replicate is a paid service.
+You'll probably need to input payment information.
+* It costs about $0.01 per render and you may have multiple renders to do.
+You really won't notice and it's a small price to pay for the convenience.
+* Replicate is fast.
+It can render a 30 second clip in about 1 minute or even faster since a GPU is available to accelerate the rendering and encoding.
+* The download portion of the render is slow since it isn't next to the Comma Connect servers like Codespaces is.
+* You don't need to worry about cleanup.
+Replicate just cleans up after itself.
+* You'll need to temporarily make your route public for Replicate to access it.
+You can toggle it back to private after you're done with clip making.

+### Codespaces

+* Some experience with VSCode and text editors is recommended.
 * The free GitHub account will give you 30 free hours of a 4 CPU machine every month.
 * It's preset with a spending limit of $0/mo.
 There is no risk of charging you anything.
-* Setup is fast.
-You can go from nothing to rendering and developing a clip within two minutes.
-* You don't need a comma prime or lite subscription.
-* Cleanup is easy, you just delete it from https://github.com/codespaces afterwards.
+* Cleanup is easy, but you should delete it from https://github.com/codespaces afterwards if you aren't going to use it anymore so it isn't taking up your free hours.
+It will automatically be deleted after 30 days of inactivity though.

-[Alternatively, you can also run this setup on your own machine.
-It is quite a bit more complicated but can grant you more power and speed via more CPU or use of a GPU if you desire.](#self-running)
+* Downloading rendered clips is a bit tricky at the moment.
+* You can run this against a non-public route by providing a JWT token.
+* This is slower than Replicate.
+It can render a 30 second clip in about 5 minutes and the slowdown is due to the lack of a GPU to accelerate the rendering and encoding.
+So it's all software rendering and encoding.

 ## Samples